Blendify/blender-manual/blender_docs/manual/editors/3dview/navigate/camera_view.rst

 Camera View Positioning
 -----------------------

-By enabling :ref:`Lock Camera to View <3dview-lock-camera-to-view>` in the View panel of the Properties region, while in camera view, you can navigate the 3D View as usual, while remaining in camera view.
+By enabling :ref:`Lock Camera to View <3dview-lock-camera-to-view>` in the View panel of the Sidebar region, while in camera view, you can navigate the 3D View as usual, while remaining in camera view.
 Controls are exactly the same as when normally moving in 3D.